lydtechconsulting/component-test-framework/README.md

 The property overrides are all optional.
 There is no need to include them if the default values are required.
 The above examples do not indicate defaults.

 In a multi module maven project the surefire plugin should be added to the pom of the component test module.
-The `<includes>` section should be excluded, and tests should be named `*Test`.
-There is no need to distinguish the component tests from unit and integration tests as when they are housed within their own module within a multi module project.

 # Gradle Configuration